 Studies have also revealed that garlic may help with managing inflammation by promoting a healthy immune system.

-Garlic is easy to add into your diet and always adds an extra dose of flavour.
+Garlic is easy to add into your diet and always brings an extra dose of flavour.
 For ideas on how to eat more garlic, check out these healthy garlic recipes from Eating Well.

 7. Grapes